Preciso-GR/preciso-supply-chain-agent/README.md

 ```

 Vite proxies `/api` to the local SUPPLY CENTER API on `127.0.0.1:8765`.
 The fallback embedding
-is suitable for reproducible synthetic data, not an Ollama embedding evaluation.
+is suitable for reproducible local development, not an Ollama embedding evaluation.
 Without an
-Anthropic key, the curated review, ingestion, deterministic query, and evidence workflows still
+Anthropic key, fresh model extraction is disabled; ingestion and deterministic investigation
-run; only fresh model extraction is disabled.
+still depend on reviewed graph payloads accepted by PRECISO.

 Product reverse tracing, shared-dependency analysis, data-gap claims, forecasting,
 inventory, and live monitoring are not implemented here.